dmikalova/keyforge-scripts/amasser/README.md

 - Deck and authentication data is gathered from Master Vault, Decks of KeyForge, and The Crucible Online and stored locally in the extension.
 - Deck data is sent to Decks of KeyForge or The Crucible Online based on sync settings.
 - Data can be cleared by the user at any time or by uninstalling the extension.
-- Extension settings are synced across browsers by Google or Firefox.
+- Extension settings are synced across browsers by Google or Mozilla.
 This does not include deck or authentication data.

 ## Code structure

 - `manifest.json`: Metadata about the extension, including permissions and script entrypoints.
-- `bg*.ts`: Core logic that run sync operations on a background service worker.
+- `bg*.ts`: Core logic that runs sync operations on a background service worker.
 Receives messages from content and popup scripts to trigger syncs or save auth tokens.
 - `content*.ts`: Scripts that run within each page.
 These send auth tokens from DoK and TOC and trigger syncs when loading MV or scanning decks.
 - `popup.ts`: Manages the popup UI, including triggering syncs and clearing data.